postfalk/django-etl-sync/README.rst

 **Unique fields**

 Before loading a record it might be necessary to check whether it already exists, whether it needs to be added or updated (persistence).
-By default the module inspects the target model and uses model fields with the attribute ``unique=True`` as criterion for persistence.
+By default the module inspects the target model and uses model fields with the attribute ``unique=True`` or the model Meta class attribute ``unique_together`` as criterions for persistence.
 The module will check first whether any record with the given combination of values in unique fields already exists and update that record.

 .. note:: Do not use the models internal pk or id field as identifier for your data!
 Add an extra field containing the identifier from the upstream source, such as ``record`` or ``remote_id``.

 **Extra arguments**

 Another method to add (or overwrite) persistence criterions is to add a list of fields via key word argument.
+Obviously, this setting will not be able to to violate model constraints.
+In that case, an IntegrityError will be raised (or logged when used within the Loader class).

 .. code-block:: python